TMUA Past Papers & Worked Solutions

 What's the difference between TMUA and MAT?

 The MAT was Oxford's own admissions test for Mathematics.
-From 2026, Oxford has joined the UAT-UK system and replaced the MAT with the TMUA.
-The TMUA is shorter (2.5 hours vs 2.5 hours), entirely MCQ (MAT had long-answer questions), and scored 1-9 per paper.
-The mathematical content is at a similar level but the format is quite different.
+From the 2026 admissions round (2027 entry), Oxford has replaced the MAT with the TMUA.
+The two tests are a similar length (both around 2.5 hours), but the TMUA is entirely multiple-choice (the MAT had long-answer questions) and scored 1–9 per paper.
+The mathematical content is at a similar level, though the format is quite different.
+Oxford Mathematical Institute →

 When can I sit the TMUA?